codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

 Parameterized assessments
 =========================
-For all assessment types except Gradebook and Random, you can generate parameters by writing **python** code on the **PARAMETERS** tab.
+For all assessment types except Gradebook and Random, you can generate parameters by writing **python** code in the **PARAMETERS** tab.

    .. image:: /img/guides/parameterized2.png
       :alt: Parameterized Assessment